pbaer/neural-chess/README.md

 Make sure these Python prerequisites are installed:

-`pip install tensorflow keras python-chess`
+`pip install tensorflow keras python-chess azure-storage-blob`

 You can get a trained model by downloading these two files into the same directory: